RxSwiftCommunity/RxGRDB/Documentation/RxGRDB1MigrationGuide.md

     - watchOS 2.0+ (unchanged)
     - **GRDB 5.0+** (was GRDB 4.1+)

-2. RxGRDB 1.0 requires GRDB 5, which comes with changes in the runtime behavior of [ValueObservation], and directly impacts its derived RxGRDB observable.
+2. **RxGRDB 1.0 requires GRDB 5**, which comes with changes in the runtime behavior of [ValueObservation], and directly impacts its derived RxGRDB observable.
 So please check [Migrating From GRDB 4 to GRDB 5] first.

 3. **Asynchronous write in the database**